If you would like to give your plants a big boost, you will love to make your own Homemade ‘Miracle Grow’.

 So spend a little time setting aside some egg shells and coffee grounds, or use Epsom salts.
 You will be saving yourself $$$ and creating a healthier environment for your plants and doing your bit for the planet!

 Here’s some great Natural Pesticide Gardening Recipes that you are going to love.
 You can choose from an Oil Spray, Red Pepper Spray, Garlic Spray and Baby Shampoo Spray.
-Be sure to Pin the awesome Infographic while you’re here.
+Be sure to Pin the Infographic too.